mozilla/REALISE-Performance/data_extraction_transformation/README.md

 5. Optional: you can run data transformations on the timeseries (smoothing using `smoothe.py`, minmax scaling using `minmaxscale.py`, aggregation using `aggregate.py`, or a combination of some of them).
 This will output CSV files same as the previously extracted timeseries ones, with a change only occurring in the measurements

-6. Convert the CSV data to JSON format in a way that could be ingested by TCPDBench.
-You can transform your data using `jsonfy-timeseries.py`.

-7. The timeseries data could be extensive and only a subset of it is needed to run it in TCPDBench.
-So, using `handpick_specific_files.py`, you could isolate only specific timeseries (the script handles isolating their annotations file too).
+6. The timeseries data could be extensive and only a subset of it is needed to run it in TCPDBench.
+So, using `handpick_specific_files.py`, you could isolate only specific timeseries.